 The unparalleled beauty of the Columbia Gorge is a treasure for all who live in the Pacific Northwest, and for visitors from around the world as well.
-We want to be sure it stays beautiful for generations to come, by ensuring that the National Scenic Area Act protections mandated by Congress are honored and upheld.
+We want to be sure it stays beautiful for generations to come.
+Friends works to ensure that the protections mandated by the federal Columbia River Gorge National Scenic Area Act are honored and upheld.

 How we work:

-Community organizing, educational outreach, political advocacy, a strong legal program, and our newly-formed land trust all help us reach our goals.
-We have been able to protect and open to the public places like Cape Horn.
+Community organizing, educational outreach, political advocacy, a strong legal program, and our land trust all help us reach our goals.
+We have been able to protect and open to the public places like the Cape Horn trail.